jclumingkit/post-to-pdf/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
-Let's website visitors to download a blog post as a PDF file.
+Allows website visitors to download a blog post as a PDF file.

 == Installation ==
 1. Upload the `post-to-pdf` to the `/wp-content/plugins/` directory.